moliver28/research-handbook/content/handbook/people-group/quarterly-talent-review.md

 **Agenda**
 *To be shared 3-4 business days before the QTR session*
 - Include link to QTR report here
-- Placeholder for E-Group leader questions
+- Placeholder for E-Group leader to add questions
 - PBP Review of Recommended Actions *(link to slide)*
 - TA and DIB Top of Mind review *(link to slides)*
 - Questions and close out